Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 03: Fast & Slow pointers.md

 # Pattern 3: Fast & Slow pointers

-The <b>Fast & Slow</b> pointer approach, also known as the <b>Hare & Tortoise algorithm</b>, is a pointer algorithm that uses two pointers which move through the array (or sequence/LinkedList) at different speeds.
-This approach is quite useful when dealing with cyclic LinkedLists or arrays.
+The <b>Fast & Slow</b> pointer approach, also known as the <b>Hare & Tortoise algorithm</b>, is a pointer algorithm that uses two pointers which move through the array (or sequence/<b>LinkedList</b>) at different speeds.
+This approach is quite useful when dealing with cyclic <b>LinkedLists</b> or arrays.

-By moving at different speeds (say, in a cyclic LinkedList), the algorithm proves that the two pointers are bound to meet.
+By moving at different speeds (say, in a cyclic <b>LinkedList</b>), the algorithm proves that the two pointers are bound to meet.
 The fast pointer should catch the slow pointer once both the pointers are in a cyclic loop.

 One of the famous problems solved using this technique was <b>Finding a cycle in a LinkedList</b>.
 Let’s jump onto this problem to understand the <b>Fast & Slow</b> pattern.

 ## LinkedList Cycle (easy)
 https://leetcode.com/problems/linked-list-cycle/

-> Given the head of a <b>Singly LinkedList</b>, write a function to determine if the LinkedList has a </b>cycle</b> in it or not.
+> Given the head of a <b>Singly LinkedList</b>, write a function to determine if the <b>LinkedList</b> has a </b>cycle</b> in it or not.

 Imagine two racers running in a circular racing track.
 If one racer is faster than the other, the faster racer is bound to catch up and cross the slower racer from behind.
-We can use this fact to devise an algorithm to determine if a LinkedList has a cycle in it or not.
+We can use this fact to devise an algorithm to determine if a <b>LinkedList</b> has a cycle in it or not.

-Imagine we have a slow and a fast pointer to traverse the LinkedList.
+Imagine we have a slow and a fast pointer to traverse the <b>LinkedList</b>.
 In each iteration, the slow pointer moves one step and the fast pointer moves two steps.
 This gives us two conclusions:
-1. If the LinkedList doesn’t have a cycle in it, the fast pointer will reach the end of the LinkedList before the slow pointer to reveal that there is no cycle in the LinkedList.
+1. If the <b>LinkedList</b> doesn’t have a cycle in it, the fast pointer will reach the end of the <b>LinkedList</b> before the slow pointer to reveal that there is no cycle in the <b>LinkedList</b>.
-2. The slow pointer will never be able to catch up to the fast pointer if there is no cycle in the LinkedList.
+2. The slow pointer will never be able to catch up to the fast pointer if there is no cycle in the <b>LinkedList</b>.

-If the LinkedList has a cycle, the fast pointer enters the cycle first, followed by the slow pointer.
+If the <b>LinkedList</b> has a cycle, the fast pointer enters the cycle first, followed by the slow pointer.
 After this, both pointers will keep moving in the cycle infinitely.
-If at any stage both of these pointers meet, we can conclude that the LinkedList has a cycle in it.
+If at any stage both of these pointers meet, we can conclude that the <b>LinkedList</b> has a cycle in it.
 Let’s analyze if it is possible for the two pointers to meet.
 When the fast pointer is approaching the slow pointer from behind we have two possibilities:
 1. The fast pointer is one step behind the slow pointer.
 2. The fast pointer is two steps behind the slow pointer.